Manufacturing Workforce Innovation Project

 MANUFACTURING SKILLS - OVERVIEW

-- A collaborative effort between Mesa County Workforce Center, The Business Incubator, GJmakerspace, and local manufacturers.
+- A collaborative effort between Mesa County Workforce Center, The Business Incubator, GJmakerspace, Grand Junction Chamber of Commerce, and local manufacturers.

 - Provides manufacturing skills training geared toward real-world application